Kuwait Liberation Medal (Kuwait)

 The Kuwait Liberation Medal (وسام التحرير Wisām al-Taḥrīr, Liberation Medal, lit.
-'Medal of Liberation') is a medal created in 1994 that was issued by the government of Kuwait to both local and foreign military personnel who served in the Persian Gulf War's "Liberation of Kuwait" campaign phase of 1990 and 31 August 1993.
+'Medal of Liberation') is a medal created in 1994 that was issued by the government of Kuwait to both local and foreign military personnel who served in the Gulf War's "Liberation of Kuwait" campaign phase of 1990 and 31 August 1993.

 Kuwait Liberation Medal (Kuwait)

 Description

 The Kuwait Liberation Medal (Kuwait) was approved by the Kuwait Council of Ministers for award in five classes, generally according to the rank of the recipient.
 The medal was offered by the Chief of Staff of the Kuwait Armed Forces on July 16, 1994.

 A nation of seafarers and ship builders, Kuwait chose as their coat of arms, the traditional dhow.
 Falconry is the sport of Kings in the Persian Gulf, and the falcon in the arms is seen as a symbol of Kuwaiti prowess.
 The official symbolism of the colors is that black symbolizes battlefields, white is for deeds, green is for the meadows, and red is for the blood of Kuwait's enemies.